Skip to main content

 [System.Convert]::ToBase64String($credentials)

-Once this file is saved, Cline will automatically load the opencost-xxxxx MCP at startup.
+Once this file is saved, Cline will automatically load the opencost-xxxxx MCP on startup.

-To interact with MCP using natural language, the underlying AI must have access to language models (LLMs), either locally (e.g., LMStudio) or via connections to public services such as GPT-5 or Gemini, or by using our sovereign LLM-as-a-Service offering.
+:::tip[Prerequisites ] To interact with the MCP in natural language, the underlying AI must have access to language models (LLMs), either locally (LMStudio, etc), or via a connection to public services like GPT-5 or Gemini, or by using our sovereign LLM-as-a-Service product. :::

-After setup, you can use LLM tools to perform natural language queries against this MCP server.
+After configuration, you can use the LLM tools to perform natural language queries on this MCP server.

-"Use the MCP 'opencost-bestie', and list me the costs associated with persistent volumes for yesterday"
+"use the MCP "opencost-bestie", and list the costs associated with persistent volumes for yesterday"

-"Use the OpenCost MCP opencost-bestie, and tell me what percentage of the cluster costs are allocated to the application with the label 'nginx' (filter of the form filter: 'label:app:frontend')."
+"use the opencost-bestie MCP, and tell me what percentage of the cluster costs are allocated to the application with the label "nginx". (filter of the form filter: "label:app:frontend" )"

 Conclusion

-OpenCost provides you with powerful tools for fine-grained, real-time analysis of your Kubernetes cluster costs.
-By primarily using the Allocations view and combining it with a solid labeling strategy, you can gain a clear understanding of your spending, aligned both with your technical deployments and internal organizational structure.
-Leveraging LLMs and the OpenCost MCP server enables you to take data exploitation even further.
+OpenCost provides you with powerful tools for fine-grained and real-time analysis of your Kubernetes cluster costs.
+By primarily using the Allocations view and combining it with a robust labeling strategy, you can gain a clear overview of your expenses, aligned with both your technical deployments and your internal organization.
+Leveraging LLMs and the OpenCost MCP server allows you to take data utilization even further.